Northshore Debate Series 2

 Think about your subject position when running identity based arguments, any form of oppression you do not experience should not be casually thrown into the round as time skew or a gatcha moment, its harmful and needs to stop.
 I think aff teams can point this out as long as it done in a respectful manners (Asking "what is your relationship with indigenity/queerness etc?" is better than assuming someone identity)

-I have mainly run cap, security, fem ir and disability studies on the neg, security studies and orientalism on the aff, I have spent a lot of time thinking about set col and queer studies, so those are the lit bases I am familiar with.
+My main k lit focus is disability studies, cap, and trans studies.
+In the past run security, fem ir, security studies and orientalism so those are the lit bases I am familiar with.
 I find k debaters misunderstanding their lit base, cards and arguments one of the most painful things to watch, so please at least be passable in your understanding.
 Please dont kill the flow, at least attempt to do an line by line instead of a 3 min long over view.

 Policy affs - please do not be afraid to take the k up on its theory of power, those are the most fun debate for me to watch as a judge.